10 Senior Project

 10.1 Project Milestones

-• Senior Project Statement: You will submit a 1–2 page description of your project in which you: (1) state your research question and provide a brief summary of how you intend to answer it; (2) indicate whether you plan to complete the SSt or SM&C model (and whether this is the division into which you are moderated—you can check on BIP if you’re unsure); (3) indicate whether you plan to collect data, and if so, describe your plans for doing so and estimate your expenses.
-Include 2-3 initial sources.
+Senior Project Statement: You will submit a 1–2 page description of your project in which you: (1) state your research question and provide a brief summary of how you intend to answer it, with 2–3 initial sources; and (2) indicate whether you are completing an SM&C proposal project, an SM&C empirical (data collection) project, or an SSt project.
+If you plan to collect data, you will describe your plans for doing so and estimate your expenses.
+If you are completing an SSt project, you will explain why your project must be completed in that division rather than in the SM&C division.

 10.2 Senior Project Grading

 The final senior project grade will be determined by all members of the project board and will be based on the rubric provided below.
 Performance on all aspects of the project, including the final senior project Board and senior project presentations, will be assessed.
 The Board will then discuss and finalize grades in conjunction with all faculty in the Psychology Program later in the week (or in the following weeks).
-Once the final grade is determined, advisors will contact advisees to share the grade and provide additional feedback.
+Once the final grade is determined, advisors will share the grade and provide additional feedback on criteria sheets or otherwise.

 10.2.1 Senior Project Assessment Guidelines